Orphaned or Injured Wildlife

 Phone: 651-486-9453

-Do not keep wild animals without a permit or release captive animals into the wild.
+Permits are required to keep most wild animals or release captive animals into the wild.
 These animals often transmit diseases to the wild animal population.
+Many invasive species have been established by releasing non-native animals or pets into the wild; Habitattitude™ | Protect Our Environment From Invasive Species.